-The recognition of the deferred tax assets are dependent on future taxable profits in excess of profits arising from the reversal of existing taxable temporary differences.
+In the previous financial year, the recognition of the deferred tax assets was dependent on future taxable profits in excess of profits arising from the reversal of existing taxable temporary differences.
 The evidence used to support this recognition is based on management's budget approved by the directors, which shows that it is probable the deferred tax assets would be realised in future financial years.